Sofia Richie Calls Scott Disick The ‘Best BF’ After He Gives Her A Car On Her 21st Birthday

 “Best BF award,” she captioned another snap of the car, revealing that Disick has given her the vehicle for her milestone birthday.

 However, that wasn’t the only special part of Sofia’s morning.
-She also shared videos and photos with her followers revealing that she had a special “21” manicure done, and that Scott had set up a sweet breakfast, complete with some of her favorite foods and flowers, to kick off her birthday.
+She also shared videos and photos with her followers revealing that she had a unique “21” manicure done, and that Scott had set up a sweet breakfast, complete with some of her favorite foods and flowers, to kick off her birthday.

 As many fans know, Scott and Sofia have been together since 2017.
 The couple began dating months after Disick split from Kourtney Kardashian, with whom he shares three children — Mason, Penelope, and Reign.